Getting started

 See the Providers reference for full details on each backend.

-Drop the -p flag to enter the stdin REPL.
+Drop the -p flag and core-agent lands in its Bubble Tea TUI (the default when stdin is a real terminal).
 Conversation history is preserved across turns automatically.

 $ core-agent